By Alyse Bacine

 Facilitating Healing

-Practical healing benefits begin with creating safety and building rapport.
+Practical healing work begins with creating safety and building rapport.
 Clients need to feel genuinely seen and heard before more profound work can occur.

 Learn to track subtle energy, emotion, and physiological shifts during sessions.
 This awareness allows you to adapt your approach in real time rather than rigidly following prescribed techniques.